 Be Present and Take Stock of Yourself and Your Business Today

 When I first launched my coaching business, I felt overwhelmed about where to begin to market my services.

-The sheer amount of options and data available today, plus the confusion around the myriad of choices was a reflection of what was going on in my mind – too much noise.
+The sheer amount of options and data available today, plus the confusion around the myriad of choices, was a reflection of what was going on in my mind – too much noise.

 Get Out Of Your Mind and Into Your Body

-I decided to stop thinking of my next marketing campaign.
 I got out of my mind and into my body – to look within to fully see where I was at and what I wanted to accomplish with my business.

-By taking a few minutes each morning to sit quietly, to ask questions and to journal, I found myself getting clarity after a few days.
+By taking a few minutes each morning to sit quietly, ask questions, and journal, I found myself getting clarity after a few days.